URAKOLOUY5/SourceMaps/ASSET_INSTALLATION.md

 ![](https://cdn.discordapp.com/attachments/619231812987650059/665629503338315776/unknown.png)

-*If you are interested in editing gameinfo.txt, please visit the [wikipedia page](https://developer.valvesoftware.com/wiki/Gameinfo.txt)*
+*If you are interested in editing gameinfo.txt, please visit the [Valve's wikipedia page](https://developer.valvesoftware.com/wiki/Gameinfo.txt)*

 When you have added this line, save the file.
 And go back to the main game folder (ex: **Half-Life 2**).
 There, create a new folder with the same name as you specified after `game+mod`.
 In our case, `urakolouy5_gmodassets`.
 Next, open the archive and browse to the assets folder.
 Open the game and content you want to the map and copy it into the created folder.

 Finally, you can use my assets in your SDK!

+#### Installing assets to your Mapbase (Episodic or HL2)

+In order to install content you need to pack it in vpk and place it in the folder `content` in the folder `mapbase_episodic` or `mapbase_hl2`.

+*If you are interested in creating multichunked VPK, please visit the [Valve's wikipedia page](https://developer.valvesoftware.com/wiki/VPK)*